 About Us

-The RRO is a newly formed orchestra, consisting of mostly current RBC students, and run entirely by RBC students, with support from staff and tutors.
+The RRO is a recently formed orchestra, consisting of RBC students and graduates, and run entirely by RBC students, with support from staff and tutors.
+We are grateful to the Royal Birmingham Conservatoire for providing us with their continued support and encouragement with our upcoming 2nd Season.

 The RRO was founded with a purpose in mind: to revive romantic music in the wider classical genre, in a relevant and modern style hence, Romantic-Revival.
 It isn't about eliminating the experimental, atonal or similar works, but rather about giving new, romantic music a voice alongside that.
 Accessible music for all, brought to you by the young musicians of tomorrow.
-The orchestra is conducted by Leo Jaffrey
+The orchestra is conducted by Leo Jaffrey, with past guest conductors including Tommasso Nista and Howard Skempton.

 About the Romantic-Revival Movement